Department of Transmedia

 Assistant Professor, Art Photography and Transmedia Core

 Co-Director, the Canary Lab

-Susannah Sayler is an artist and co-founder of the Canary Project.
-For her current body of work, A History of the Future, Sayler photographed landscapes throughout the world where scientists are studying the impacts of climate change.
+Susannah Sayler is a photographer and the co-founder of the Canary Project.
+As a photographic artist, she has assembled a collection of landscapes taken around the world where scientists study the impacts of climate change.

 The photography is exhibited in diverse venues and frequently combined with other elements, such as archival objects and video.
 This series, titled A History of the Future, has been exhibited in venues including the Kunsthal in Rotterdam, the Center for Art + Environment at the Nevada Museum of Art, and the Museum of Science and Industry in Chicago.

 In 2006, Sayler co-founded the Canary Project, which produces art and media dealing with ecological issues such as climate change, extinction, food systems, and water resources.
 Canary has produced more than 20 projects involving hundreds artists, designers, scientists, writers, and volunteers.
 Sayler is also the co-director of the Canary Lab at Syracuse University.